CHAPTER Mhp 300 LICENSE, AND REGISTRATION REQUIREMENTS, APPLICATIONS, AND FEES

 e.
 Decision-making authority of supervisors; and

 f.
-The approved AAMFT supervisor or approved alternate supervisor shall visit the candidate’s worksite at least twice annually;
+That the approved AAMFT supervisor or approved alternate supervisor shall visit the candidate’s worksite at least twice annually;

-(2) This contract, in “(1)” above, shall be filed with the Supervisory Agreement; and
+(2) The contract, in (1) above shall be filed with the “Candidate for Licensure: Supervisory Agreement; and

 (3) Both individual and group supervision hours shall be acceptable as follows: